joshuabragge/adegorical/README.md

 # Adegorical
 Adegorical is a python package for performing advanced transformations on [categorical data](https://en.wikipedia.org/wiki/Categorical_variable).
+This can be particularily useful in [regression analysis](https://en.wikipedia.org/wiki/Regression_analysis) but can be applied to other machine learning techniques (at your own peril).

 This function can handle:
 * Pandas series by returning a pandas dataframe